KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

 .. figure:: media/image35354.png

-    Arrow button (left) Location Inteligence options panel (right) .
+    Arrow button (left), Location Inteligence options panel (right) .

 The **Map Type** available are:

 -  **Map Zone**: the different map zone are filled with different colour range according to the indicator values
--  **Map Point**: the indicator values are displayed by points with differs on the radius.
+-  **Map Point**: the indicator values are displayed by points with different radius.
 A bigger radius means a higher indicator’s value.
 -  **Map Chart**: thanks to this visualization type you can compare more than one indicators simultaneously.
 Choose which indicators compare among the available ones.
 You have to mark them in the **indicator** panel area to visualize them.
 The charts appears on the map displaying the selected indicators’ values.

 These three typologies of data visualization on map are compared below.

 .. figure:: media/image3555657.png

-    Map Zone (left) Map Point (center) and Map Chart (right).
+    Map Zone (left), Map Point (center) and Map Chart (right).

 Now you can add extra layers on the default one.
 Switch to the **layer** tab of the Location Inteligence options panel.

-Here click on **select form catalog**, choose the layers you want to add.
-Mark them in the bottom part of the Location Intelligence area in the Layer box and the selected layer are displayed.
-These steps are shown in figure below.
+Here click on the plus button near the **Layer** section and choose the layers you want to add.
+Mark them once added in the Location Intelligence area in the Layer box and the selected layer are displayed.

 .. _stepsforlayeradd:
 .. figure:: media/image358.png